torabzadeh/sdaza/_posts/2016-10-05-readMortalityData.md

-Reading fixed-format file can be challenging, especially when no manageable dictionary is provided.
-In this post, I show some steps can save you time when reading this type of file.
-In this example, I am going to read a compress mortality file (CMF 1979-1988) available [here](http://www.cdc.gov/nchs/data_access/cmf.htm).
-The file layout (or dictionary) in PDF format can be obtained [here](http://www.cdc.gov/nchs/data/mortab/filelayout68_88.pdf).
+Reading  fixed-width text files can be challenging, especially when no manageable dictionary is provided.
+In this post, I show some steps can save you some time.
+In this example, I read a compress mortality file (CMF 1979-1988) available [here](http://www.cdc.gov/nchs/data_access/cmf.htm) using a layout (or dictionary) in [PDF format](http://www.cdc.gov/nchs/data/mortab/filelayout68_88.pdf).

-So, to read this file (in general with extension `.txt`, `.dat`), I first need to know where each column starts and finished.
+So, to read this file (in general with extension `.txt` or `.dat`), I first need to know where each column starts and finishes.
 What I get from the pdf file is something like this:

 ![](/img/mortalityLayout.png)

-These files are usually codebooks in Word/PDF or just plain text files.
+The layout is usually a codebook in Word/PDF or just plain text file.
 Here, I copy the PDF text and put it in a plain text file.
 I use a text editor (e.g., [Sublime Text](https://www.sublimetext.com/)) and [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) to extract the information I need.

 I have to select every row with this pattern: `1-2 2 FIPS State code Numeric`.
-That is, a number follows by a hyphen (not always, particularly when the width of the column is one), spaces, another number, spaces, and then any text.
+That is, a number follows by a hyphen (although not always, particularly when the width of the column is one), spaces, another number, spaces, and then any text.
 I use the following regular expression to get that pattern: `(^[0-9]+).([0-9]+)\s+([0-9])\s+(.+)`.
 Using the Sublime package [Filter Lines](https://packagecontrol.io/packages/Filter%20Lines) I get something like this (you can also just copy the selected lines):

 ![](/img/filterLinesRaw.png)

-This approach might be particularly useful when you have a long PDF/Word and you want to extract most of the variables of the dataset.
+This approach might be particularly useful when you have a long PDF/Word file and you want to extract most of the variables of the dataset.
 You would need to adapt these regular expressions to the particular patterns of your codebook.

-Just to simplify, I format this text as comma-separates values (csv) file so that to read it in R. Replacing this regular expression `([0-9]+)(-)([0-9]+)(\s)([0-9]+)(\s)(.+)(\s)(Numeric)` by `\1,\3,\5,\7,\9` I get:
+Just to simplify, I format this text as a comma-separates values file (csv) so that to read it in R. Replacing this regular expression `([0-9]+)(-)([0-9]+)(\s)([0-9]+)(\s)(.+)(\s)(Numeric)` by `\1,\3,\5,\7,\9` I get:

 ![](/img/filterLinesCSV.png)

-I read this file in R.
+Then, I read this file in R.

     {% highlight r %}